Applying for a Building Consent

-If Building Consent is required, no physical building work can be started until QLDC has granted and issued a Building Consent, (and a Resource Consent under the Resource Management Act, if applicable).
+If Building Consent is required, no physical building work can be started until QLDC has granted and issued a Building Consent.

 If any site or building work is started before this, it is illegal building work and you are liable for a substantial fine.

 Restricted Building Work

 Restricted Building Work is work which can be described as critical to the integrity of a building.

 All Restricted building work is required to be identified in a Building Consent application, under the Building Act 2004.